-Seedling health can be compromised by plant pathogenic fungi that cause seed rot, seedling death, and root decay.
-Seedling-infecting fungi are common in soybean fields.
+Seedling health can be compromised by soilborne plant pathogenic fungi that cause seed rot, seedling death, or root decay.
+Seedling-infecting fungi are common in all soybean fields.

 Poor stands may be the first indication of a pathogen problem.
-Damping-off, or seedling blight, is a general name for infections that occur underground or at the soil surface, toppling the seedlings at the base.
+Damping-off, or seedling blight, is a general name for infections that occur at or just below the soil surface, toppling the seedlings at the base.

 Diseased seedlings are often weak and less vigorous, and severe stand loss may require replanting.
 Seedling diseases are often more prevalent when wet weather follows planting.
-They are generally more common in compacted and poorly drained soils or in areas where seedlings have been injured.
+They are generally more common in compacted and poorly drained soils.

-Phytophthora sojae, several species of Pythium fungi, and Rhizoctonia solani are the most important seedling pathogens in the north-central states.
-Plant pathologists at Iowa State University have found that Pythium, Phytophthora, and Rhizoctonia account for nearly 90% of disease-related stand reduction problems in Iowa.
+- Phytophthora sojae, numerous species of Pythium, and Rhizoctonia solani are the most important seedling pathogens of soybeans.
+As an example, plant pathologists at Iowa State University found that Pythium, Phytophthora, and Rhizoctonia account for nearly 90% of disease-related stand reduction problems in Iowa.

-Seedborne pathogens can also affect germination.
-Seed infected with Phomopsis longicola, Cercospora spp. or Fusarium spp. may rot during the germination or emergence phase.
+- Seedborne pathogens can also affect germination.
+Seed infected with Phomopsis longicola (Diaporthe spp.), Cercospora spp., Aspergillus spp., or Fusarium spp. may rot or die during the germination or emergence phase.

 Plant health assessment is important in the seedling stage

-Frequently, seedling health is ignored because plant populations are acceptable and stem and leaves do not express symptoms during early vegetative growth.
-However, notes taken about plant health in the seedling phase can be used to make adjustments in crop management in subsequent years, and may help diagnose symptoms or explain less-than-anticipated yield later in the season.
+Frequently, seedling health is ignored because plant populations are acceptable, and stem and leaves do not express symptoms during early vegetative growth.
+However, notes taken about plant health in the seedling phase can be used to make adjustments to crop management in subsequent years and may help diagnose symptoms or explain less than anticipated yield later in the season.

 Several fungi can cause stand establishment problems either before or after emergence.
 When digging in the seed bed, look for rotted or mushy seed.
-As seedlings emerge, scout for decay on roots and stems.
+As seedlings emerge, scout for discolored roots, damping-off symptoms, or sunken reddish cankers on stems.
 Plant death can be rapid.
-Often, there can be an uneven distribution of mortality in the field, or the poor stands may be limited to especially wet areas of the field.
+Often, there can be an uneven distribution of plant loss in the field or the poor stands may be limited to especially wet areas of the field.

 In addition to plant symptoms, gather the following information on the field conditions: